-Under Section 16 of the FOIA, PSNI will always try to assist you to refine your request and provide advice where we can.
-PSNI has considered how your request may be refined to bring it under the appropriate limit, however we are unable to provide a refinement.
+Under Section 16 of the FOIA PSNI will always try to assist you to refine your request and provide advice where we can.
+PSNI has considered how your request may be refined to bring it under the appropriate limit and unfortunately on this occasion we are unable to provide any refinement specifically for your requests.